ur-whitelab/hoomd-tf/README.md

 ```

-where `model_dir` is the directory where the tensorflow model was saved, `nlist` is a hoomd neighbor list object and `r_cut` is the maximum distance for to consider particles as being neighbors. `nlist` is optional and is not required if your graph doesn't use the `nlist` object.
+where `model_dir` is the directory where the TensorFlow model was saved, `nlist` is a hoomd neighbor list object and `r_cut` is the maximum distance for to consider particles as being neighbors. `nlist` is optional and is not required if your graph doesn't use the `nlist` object.

 ### Bootstraping Variables

-If you have trained variables previously and would like to load them into the current tensorflow graph, you can use the `bootstrap` and `bootstrap_map` arguments. `bootstrap` should be a checkpoint file path or model directory path (latest checkpoint is used) containing variables which can be loaded into your tfcompute graph.
+If you have trained variables previously and would like to load them into the current TensorFlow graph, you can use the `bootstrap` and `bootstrap_map` arguments. `bootstrap` should be a checkpoint file path or model directory path (latest checkpoint is used) containing variables which can be loaded into your tfcompute graph.
 Your model will be built, then all variables will be initialized, and then your bootstrap checkpoint will be loaded and no variables will be reloaded even if there exists a checkpoint in the model directory (to prevent overwriting your bootstrap variables). `bootstrap_map` is an optional additional argument that will have keys that are variable names in the `bootstrap` checkpoint file and values that are names in the tfcompute graph.
 This can be used when your variable names do not match up.
 Here are two example demonstrating with and without a `bootstrap_map`:

 Here's an example that creates some variables that could be trained offline without Hoomd.
 In this example, they just use their initial values.